Canton of Évaux-les-Bains

-The Canton of Évaux-les-Bains is a canton situated in the Creuse département and in the Nouvelle-Aquitaine region of central France.
+The Canton of Évaux-les-Bains is a canton situated in Creuse, a département and in the Nouvelle-Aquitaine region of central France.

 Geography

 A farming area, with the town of Évaux-les-Bains, in the arrondissement of Aubusson, at its centre.
 The altitude varies from 292m (Évaux-les-Bains) to 690m (Arfeuille-Châtain) with an average altitude of 488m.

 Composition

 At the French canton reorganisation which came into effect in March 2015, the canton was expanded from 8 to 17 communes: